gt4o4/cloudflared/README.md

 - Python utilities for scripting, automation, and fun
 - A reason to say "it just works" (most of the time)

 If you’re reading this, you’re probably either a developer, a hacker, or just lost.
-Welcome!
+Welcome! <br>
+Also it was requested in [cloudflared Issue #1402](https://github.com/cloudflare/cloudflared/issues/1402) so here we are.
 ## Cloudflared DLL Build

 Build [cloudflared](https://github.com/cloudflare/cloudflared) as a shared library (DLL/SO/DYLIB).